James Barnes (television director): Career

 During and after University he worked as a professional tennis coach in Brighton, Portsmouth and Greece.
-He became an intern at Octagon in the Athlete Representation department with clients including Frank Lampard, Patrick Viera, Jason Robinson, Anna Kournikova and Paula Radcliffe.
+He became an intern at Octagon in the Athlete Representation department with clients including Frank Lampard, Patrick Vieira, Jason Robinson, Anna Kournikova and Paula Radcliffe.
 Then, whilst on the BBC News course he worked for them on BBC Radio 4's The Today Programme and in BBC News 24's Sport department.

 After six months as a Video Journalist at the Press Association, Barnes became a researcher with MTV News.
 He progressed through to Senior Producer of News, and Live Music & Documentary director.

 In 2009 he came up with the concept for MTV Staying Alive’s annual documentary featuring Travis McCoy of the Gym Class Heroes.
 McCoy travels to South Africa, Philippines and India to visit Staying Alive Foundation grantees, seeing the work they do in the fight against HIV & AIDS.
 The documentary will be premiered on MTV and MTV HD on World AIDS day 2009.
 The charity track that McCoy is making as a result of the trip will be released at the MTV Europe Music Awards in Berlin in November 2009.

 In 2010 he shot and directed Pete Doherty : In 24 Hours which garnered much media attention and spawned a series.

 From 2009 to 2012 he was a member of the RTS Futures committee, chaired by Alex Graham and Peter Bazalgette.

 In 2011 Barnes directed MTV's documentary special to celebrate the life of Amy Winehouse.